 Bird feathers are subject to striking modifications.
-For instance, an extreme fusion of the barbs results in feathers that look like strips of plastic like the central tail feather of Wilson’s Bird of Paradise (Cicinnurus respublica).
+For instance, an extreme fusion of the barbs results in feathers that look like plastic strips like Wilson’s Bird of Paradise (Cicinnurus respublica).
 Modified feathers are typically used in courtship displays.
 The rachis also varies from thin and flexible to rigid.
-The Marvelous Spatuletail (Lodigesia mirabilis) has two long and thin rachis that ends on a vaned flag at the tip.
+The Marvelous Spatuletail (Lodigesia mirabilis) has two long, and thin rachis ends on a vaned flag at the tip.
 Woodpecker and woodcreepers have stiff bracing tail feathers for support.
 Feather and plumage aberrations such as leucism, albinism, and xanthochroism or xanthism are not considered feather modifications.

 Types of Feathers

 The most conspicuous feathers are vaned feathers, which include contour feathers covering the body surface and the larger flight feathers of the wing and tail.
 The smooth overlapping arrangement of the vaned feathers reduces air turbulence in flight.